 It all started innocently enough at the grocery store.
 Although my Kroger carries a moderate selection of wine and spirits, I rarely shop for those items there.

-Still, I was very confused one day when, in the hunt for sweet & sour mix, I couldn’t find any (and ditto for the department’s one employee, natch — the blonde with the short hair — the weekend “wine steward,” the one who rolls her eyes when I ask where the Boone’s Farm is.
-She’s conveniently no where to be found and the main customer service desk has two double lines snaking around the lobby).
+Still, I was very confused one day when, in the hunt for sweet & sour mix, I couldn’t find any (and ditto for the department’s one employee.
+She’s conveniently no where to be found and the main customer service desk has two double lines snaking around the lobby, as usual).

 Exasperation set in.
 Who carries 22 kinds of de Kuyper liqueurs but no sweet & sour mix?